-Asif has fond memories of his time at UCLan: “I would encourage anyone to apply for UCLan as it is an excellent university with great communication support and full access to lectures and student union.
+Reflecting on his time at University, Asif said: “I would encourage anyone to apply for UCLan as it is an excellent University with great communication support and full access to lectures and the Students’ Union.
 There is a great student life too!”